Why are children fostered?

-Our sister company, Training 2 Care, which is a City & Guilds approved training and development center that provides both internal and external training for all of our foster carers.
+Our sister company, Training 2 Care, which is a City & Guilds approved training and development team, that provides both internal and external training for all of our foster carers.
 We get our experienced foster carers involved in training all the time to to make sure its relevant, interesting, and practical.

-Specialist training for our foster carers on subjects such as behavior management, attachment training, life story work, internet safety, therapeutic approaches, first aid, preparing for independence and much, much more.
+Specialist training for our foster carers on subjects such as behaviour management, attachment training, life story work, internet safety, therapeutic approaches, first aid, preparing for independence and much, much more.